Estimated reading time: 65 minutes

 Ducts are essential to any heating, ventilation, and air conditioning (HVAC) system.
 They provide an enclosed passage for air circulation and are usually made from metal or plastic with various configurations.
 The principle is similar to that of a river flowing down its riverbed: air flows in various directions throughout the ducts.
 Ducts allow you to divert airflow in multiple directions, creating changes in temperature and humidity within a space while protecting against contaminants that enter through outside sources like walls or windows.

-The supply air system is a crucial part of climate control in homes and businesses.
-It makes sure that the right temperatures of air reach each room and space.
+The supply air system is crucial to climate control in homes and businesses.
+It ensures that the right air temperatures reach each room and space.
 To do this, the system carries the conditioned air through small supply ducts until they end at supply vents.
 The vents are usually equipped with grilles and slats, which keep the circulating air at a consistent temperature.

 Return air is a key part of any HVAC system, helping ensure air is circulated through living spaces efficiently and effectively.
 The system pulls air from interior rooms, such as bedrooms and living areas, back towards the main return ducts.
 These ducts are typically larger than outflow ducts to allow for more efficient circulation and then lead directly back to your furnace unit located in the garage or exterior of a structure.